Being updated in Spring 2023

 In addition to rough-cut lumber, Atlantic Wood Products can dimension, plane and sand your purchased wood for a nominal fee.
 Additional processes such as jointing (to create wider boards) or shaping are also available.

 WHITE BIRCH: has a fine grain with a uniform texture, and its color ranges from white to yellow.
 It is moderately hard, heavy, and strong with good working qualities.
 Spalting occurs in this species of lumber.
-Currently in stock: 4/4,5/4.
+Dimensions: 4/4,5/4.

 Also available in live edge boards up to 2" thick and variable widths.
 Please call us for details.

 CHERRY: has a straight grain with a lustrous, satiny quality.
 A compelling feature is its signature reddish brown color coming from the heartwood.
 The wood is dimensionally stable with medium density, strength, and bending properties.
 The heartwood is very resistant to decay.
 It machines well and can be finished to a high lustre.
-Currently in stock 4/4, 8/4 :
+Dimensions: 4/4, 8/4 :

 Cedar: is classified as soft wood but is desirable for construction.
 It has a uniform texture, with a straight grain.
 The sapwood is light brown tinged with yellow.
 The lumber is very light weight, soft, stable, and resists warping.
 Machining is moderate and stains well.
-Currently in stock: various sizes appropriate for mantles.
+Dimensions: various sizes appropriate for mantles.

 All live edge boards are individually priced.
 Please contact us for details.